Do I Need to Drain My Green Pool? Step-by-Step Solution

 Special Considerations

-Sand Filter Users: Consider flocculent (floccing) if your sand filter can't clear fine particles.
-Add 4-8 oz of aluminum sulfate per 10,000 gallons, let settle 24 hours, then vacuum to waste.
+Sand Filter Users: Consider flocculant (floccing) if your sand filter can't clear fine particles.
+Add 4-6 oz of aluminum sulfate per 10,000 gallons (start with 4 oz and increase if needed), let settle 24 hours, then vacuum to waste.

 Cartridge Filter Users: Have spare cartridges ready - you'll need to clean or replace them frequently during treatment.
 Rotate between sets while cleaning.